zsiki/ls/doc/source/usersguide.rst

 #. git clone from https://github.com/zsiki/ls to *~/.qgis2/python/plugins/SurveyingCalculation* (~ is your home directory on Linux, replace it on Windows)
 #.
 Open QGIS Desktop.

-If you dont have Git Clone
+If you don't have Git Clone

 #.
 Download the ZIP file from https://github.com/zsiki/ls to your computer.
 #.
 Unzip to *~/.qgis2/python/plugins/SurveyingCalculation*.